Our Most Frequently Asked Questions

 Our pre-primary program has three teachers in the classroom each day with 6-8 students for each teacher.

 What if my child turns 3 years old this school year?

 Your child should finish the school year at Montessori Children’s House and is more than welcome to attend for the summer.

 What is the minimum amount of days per week that I can enroll my child?

 2 half days a week.
 This can be mornings of afternoons.

 When my child is enrolled in your program, can I bring him/her for an extra day as a drop off?

 Yes, that is if we have been informed of another child being absent that day and we know that we will have an opening for your child.
-Parent fill out a drop-in request form and the additional fees are added to the child's next month statement sent by e-mail.
+Parent fill out a drop-in request form and the additional fees are added to the child's next month statement.

 Do you have school in the Summer?

 Yes, except for one to two weeks in August to clean and prepare for the new school year.